-Switching applications from resource report to mineralisation report etc possible.
-Where the application for a Mining Lease is based on the documentation provided (irrespective of whether additional information has been requested and supplied) and the application is found not compliant with Section 74, it will be refused and the applicant cannot proceed with the application.
+- Switching routes in a Mining Lease application from resource report to mining proposal and vice versa is not possible a fresh application for the Mining Lease is required. - Similarly, switching routes in a Mining Lease application from mineralisation report to mining proposal and vice versa is not possible - a fresh application for the Mining Lease is required. - However, where the report submitted does not meet the strict requirements of a resource report as defined under Section 74(1)(ca)(iii) of the Mining Act, then the report submitted will be treated as a minereralisation report and proceed as per the requirements defined under Section 74(1)(ca)(ii) of the Mining Act. - Where the application for a Mining Lease is based on the documentation provided (irrespective of whether additional information has been requested and supplied) and the application is found not compliant with Section 74, it will be refused and the applicant cannot proceed with the application.
 A fresh Mining Lease application is required.